atakarim821/Fundamental-of-Deep-Learning/README.md

 - **Flickr8k** dataset: 8,000 images with five captions each.
 - Preprocessed with tokenization and padding for LSTM input.

-## 🏆 Results
-- Achieved **BLEU-4 score of ~0.24** on the Flickr8k test set.
-- Demonstrated better performance compared to standard mean-pooled feature approaches.

 ## ⚙️ Requirements
 - Python 3.x
 - TensorFlow / Keras